trywilco/wilco-docs/docs/building-your-quest/conditions/array-every.md

 # array_every

-Category: Array
-Description: Tests whether all elements in an array pass specified conditions
-Type: Condition

 ### Description

-**Type**: action
+**Type**: Condition

-Test whether all elements in an array pass specified conditions.
-An `item` property is available in the internal conditions to access the current item in the array.
+Tests whether all elements in an array pass the specified conditions.
+An `item` property is available as an internal condition to access the current item in the array.

 ## Params

-- **array:** array of elements
+- **array:** An array of elements.
-- **conditions:** list of conditions to apply to the array elements
+- **conditions:** The list of conditions to apply to the array elements.

 ## Outputs